-As Rick Scott Eyes Senate, Evolving Florida Governor Faces Toughest Test Yet
+Republican Florida Governor Jumps Into Senate Race, Shaking Up 2018 Map

+Scott touted his jobs record as governor and vowed to bring that model to Washington.
+He also vowed to fight for term limits, saying that the culture in Washington can't be changed unless the people are.

+"Some say as governor, I have never fit in or played by the political rules in Tallahassee," Scott says in an announcement video.
+"Well, that's true.
+I never planned to fit in.
+And I won't fit in in Washington either.
+It's time to shake that place up.
+We don't need another politician in Washington.
+It's full of politicians, and that's why it's broken."

-Florida Gov. Rick Scott's expected entrance into the Senate race against Democratic Sen. Bill Nelson gives the GOP a top-flight recruit with deep pockets in an expensive state, shifting the battlefield map for 2018.
+Scott's entry into the Senate race against Democratic Sen. Bill Nelson gives the GOP a top-flight recruit with deep pockets in an expensive state, shifting the battlefield map for 2018.

+Scott is banking on a jobs and outsider message to help propel him to the Senate and help Republicans hold onto control of it.
+Even if Democrat Bill Nelson is able to win reelection, however, it will divert lots of Democratic resources to the state to hold onto it.

+The pro-Democratic opposition research group, American Bridge, didn't hold back in its criticism of Scott.

 Republicans are daring Democrats to try and pour resources in to help Nelson — something that would take funds away from the other nine incumbents running in states President Trump won.